-Born in Paternò (although he considers Catania to be his hometown), Italy, on 27 September 1976 Luca Parmitano is married with two daughters.
+Born in Paternò (although he considers Catania to be his hometown) Italy, on 27 September 1976 Luca Parmitano is married with two daughters.
 He enjoys weight training, swimming, swimming, biking and running.
-Other interests include snowboarding, scuba diving, reading, listening and playing music.
+Other interests include snowboarding, scuba diving and reading as well as listening to and playing music.

 Luca graduated from the Liceo Scientifico Statale 'Galileo Galilei' in Catania, Italy, in 1995.